oracletechcl/fireup_scanner/COLLABORATE.md

 - To do the analysis of the information retrieved from API, always use the wrapper extracted object declared as class variable.
 Never use the direct json object coming from API.
 - Once both abstract methods are implemented, update the [Orchestrate.py](./common/orchestrator/Orchestrate.py)
+- Make sure to import your concreteClass into the imports with a class alias
   - The entries on `Orchestrate.py` are the following:
     - The entry point for execution should follow the naming convention `__call_X_Y`, where `X` and `Y` correspond to the review entry point on dictionary and on spreadsheet
     - The content of the function should always be: